1960 Valdivia earthquake: Cordón Caulle eruption

-On 24 May 38 hours after the main shock of the 1960 Valdivia earthquake, the Cordón Caulle volcano erupted.
+On 24 May, 38 hours after the main shock of the 1960 Valdivia earthquake, the Cordón Caulle volcano erupted.
 The eruption was believed to have been triggered by the earthquake.
 Between two sparsely populated and isolated Andean valleys, the eruption had few eyewitnesses and received little attention by local media, which was preoccupied with the severe and widespread damage and losses caused by the earthquake.
 The eruption was first noticed and reported as an explosion by the crew of a United States Air Force plane that was heading to Santiago from Puerto Montt.

 The eruption fed a 5.5 km-long fissure on 135° heading where 21 individual vents have been found.
 These vents produced an output of about 0.25 km3 DRE both in form of lava flows and tephra.
-The eruption ended on 22 July 59 days later.
+The eruption ended on 22 July, 59 days later.

 As a result of an evacuation plan, there were no reported human deaths associated with the eruption.

 Consequences and response

 Urban impact

-The levels of material damage were relatively low given the high magnitude of the earthquake.
+The levels of material damage were relatively low despite the high magnitude of the earthquake.
 Part of the reason behind this was the limited infrastructure development of the region next to the rupture zone.
 Structures that had been designed to resist earthquakes performed well during the earthquake, chiefly suffering damage when affected by soil subsidence or small fault movements.
 Houses built by their owners fared badly.
-In the regions of Maule and Bío Bío, houses built from adobe and masonry proved weak, while from Araucanía to the south weak houses were mainly those built with inappropriate wood that had decayed over time.
+In the provinces of Curicó, Talca, Maule and Bío Bío, houses built from adobe and masonry proved weak, while from Malleco to the south weak houses were mainly those built with inappropriate wood that had decayed over time.

 It has been estimated that about 40 percent of the houses in Valdivia were destroyed, leaving 20,000 people homeless.
 The most affected structures were those built of concrete, which in some cases collapsed completely, because they were not built using modern earthquake engineering.
 Traditional wooden houses fared better; although many were uninhabitable if they did not collapse.
 Houses built upon elevated areas suffered considerably less damage compared to those on the lowlands, which absorbed great amounts of energy.
 Many city blocks with destroyed buildings in the city center remained empty until the 1990s and 2000s, with some of them still used as parking lots.
 Before the earthquake, some of these blocks had modern concrete buildings built after the Great Valdivia fire of 1909.
+Around the main city square most buildings collapsed except for Edificio Prales and a few others.

+The hospital of Valdivia, built in 1939, suffered major damage and patients had to be evacuated.
+The United States quickly set up a field hospital following the earthquake.
+Aided by the United States, a geological survey of Valdivia was done following the earthquake and resulted in the city's first geological map.
+Mexico built and donated the public school Escuela México after the earthquake.